k8-scalar/k8-scalar/docs/tutorial.md

 Afterwards we want to build the application and copy the resulting jar:

-For this tutorial we will perform these steps on the minikube vm:
 ```
-# Login on the minikube vm and clone the k8-scalar project
+# clone the k8-scalar project in a normal linux distribution or the git bash Windows app
-minikube ssh

 git clone https://github.com/k8-scalar/k8-scalar/ && export k8_scalar_dir=`pwd`/k8-scalar

 # Extend User with operations for your database in the directory below